gmunozfe/tx-ejb-timers-kie-server/README.md

 - Maven
 - docker (because of testcontainers makes use of it).

-Once you cloned the repository locally all you need to do is execute the following Maven build (for cluster scenarios):
+Once you cloned the repository locally all you need to do is execute the following Maven build:

 ```
 mvn clean install
 ```

-and the following for no-cluster scenarios:
+Following properties at the pom may be tuned:
 ```
-mvn clean install -Dorg.kie.samples.ejbtimer.nocluster=true
+<org.jbpm.ejb.timer.local.cache>false</org.jbpm.ejb.timer.local.cache>
+<org.jbpm.ejb.timer.tx>true</org.jbpm.ejb.timer.tx>
 ```

-This project is using only `kie-server-showcase` image but it is prepared for adding other images at any other profile (current default profile is *kie-server*).

 Happy confirmation testing!! :tada::tada::tada: